Transformation Driven Visual Reasoning: The TRANCE Dataset

 The setup of the attribute is exactly the same as CLEVR.
 There are five attributes for each object, i.e.~size, color, shape, material, and position.

 The value in an atomic transformation is defined corresponding to the concerned attribute, as shown in Table~\ref{tab:values}.
-The values of the other four attributes except for position are similar to the default setting of CLEVR.
+The values of the attributes except for position are similar to the default setting of CLEVR.
 Medium size and glass material are added to enrich the values.
-The value of position is a little bit complicated since it can be infinite in the space $\mathbb{R}^2$.
-To reduce computation, we replace the absolute value of the position with a relative one.
-Specifically, two variables, i.e.~direction, and step, are used to refer to the target value of a position transformation.
+The value of position is carefully designed since it can be infinite in the space $\mathbb{R}^2$.
+To reduce the computation, we replace the absolute value of the position with a relative one by using direction and step to represent the value of a position transformation.
 We consider eight values for the variable direction, as shown in the Table~\ref{tab:values}.
-Then we define a coordinate system, in which $x$ and $y$ are both restricted to $[-40, 40]$.
-We require that objects can only be placed on integer coordinates.
+Then we define a coordinate system, in which $x$ and $y$ are both restricted to $[-40, 40]$, and objects can only be placed on integer coordinates.
 The variable step can be valued as 1 or 2, where 1 step equals 10 in our coordinate system.
 Except for normal moving action, we are also interested in whether the vision system could understand actions like moving in and moving out, so the plane is split into the visible area and the invisible area as shown in the middle two images of Figure~\ref{fig:example}, and the moving in and out operations can be defined correspondingly.
-To make the transformation process more reasonable, several constraints on the object including no overlapping and no moving out of the plane should be complied with.
+To be reasonable, objects shouldn't be overlapped and moved out of the plane during transformation.

-The setup for the object is mainly similar to CLEVR.
+The setup of the object is basically the same as CLEVR.
 The only problem is how to represent an object in the answer.
-Existing methods such as CLEVR and CLEVR-Change~\cite{Park_2019_ICCV} use text which is not specific and sometimes results in ambiguity issues when there are two or more similar objects in one image, while CLEVR-Ref+~\cite{liu2019clevr} employs bounding box.
-In this paper, we propose a method that is specific and easy to evaluate by providing the attributes of the initial objects, as shown in the bottom left of Figure~\ref{fig:example}, an object can be referred to with the number assigned to it.
+Existing methods such as CLEVR and CLEVR-Change use text which has ambiguity issues making the evaluation unreliable, while CLEVR-Ref+~\cite{liu2019clevr} employs bounding boxes which is specific but requires the additional ability of detection.
+Therefore, we propose a simple method that is specific and easy to evaluate by providing the attributes of the initial objects, as shown in Figure~\ref{fig:example}.
+In this way, an object can be referred to with the assigned number.
+Note machines still need to perform their own recognition to align objects in images with given attributes.